Umrabilal/Heart_disease_prediction/README.md

 4. Run all cells to see the full workflow

 ## Results
-The model achieved around **79% accuracy** with ket features like age, cholesterol, and blood pressure playing major roles.
+The model achieved around **79% accuracy** with key features like age, cholesterol, and blood pressure playing major roles.

 ## Dataset
 [UCI Heart Disease Dataset](https://archive.ics.uci.edu/ml/datasets/Heart+Disease)